Updated February 15, 2021

 State Road 50 was extended west from Orlando and reached Ocoee in 1959.
 Soon after in 1964 the Florida Turnpike was opened just south of downtown Ocoee.

 These two road projects made Ocoee more accessible to the rest of Central Florida.
-It began to grow quickly, and especially after Walt Disney World opened and housing began to be needed in the area.
+It began to grow quickly, especially after Walt Disney World opened in 1971 and housing began to be needed in the area.

 Ocoee became a bedroom community for metropolitan Orlando.